-A resource key is an additional security measure in a file’s URL.
-It helps protect your file from unintended access.
+To make file sharing more secure, a security update changed the URLs for some Google Drive files and folders to include a resource key.
+This security measure, which appears in a file’s URL, helps protect your file from unintended access.
 To see if a file URL has a resource key, look for resourcekey=.

-- This update changes the links used for some files.
-Access to impacted files won’t change for people who have already viewed them or who have direct access, but others might need to request access.
+- Access to affected files doesn’t change for people who’ve already viewed those files or who have direct access.

-Important: For files and folders that you use in internal sites or documentation, make sure to update the links to the new links that include resource keys.
-You can get the new link from the item’s owner if it’s not shared directly with you.
+For any internal sites or documentation that has links, make sure to update those links to new ones that include resource keys.
+Get the new link from the item’s owner.

 From the Admin console Home page, go to AppsGoogle WorkspaceDrive and Docs.

 - Apply the security update to all impacted files

 - Remove security update from all impacted files (not recommended)

 - (Optional if applying the update) To let users remove or apply the update to files that they own or manage, check the allow box.

 - If you made any changes, click Save.